 DIY Elk Hunt Planning: A Real-World Guide for Western Hunters

-The short answer — planning a DIY elk hunt out West isn’t rocket science, but it’s not as simple as picking a map dot and lacing up your boots.
+Planning a DIY elk hunt out West isn’t rocket science, but it’s not as simple as picking a map dot and lacing up your boots.
 You need an honest look at your time, your skills, and what you’re actually after.
 Here’s what matters, from one serious hunter to another.

 Choosing the Right Elk Unit: More Than Just Draw Odds